8 min read

 How Do Pea Protein and Quinoa Protein Taste?

 Quinoa generally has a neutral flavor that is easily masked, which makes it a good additive to things like shakes that do not have a heavy flavor.
 Pea protein can have a slightly mellowed sweet taste, but it's still a rather neutral flavor.
-Both types of protein blend well with other veggies and fruit flavor, and something like Clean Lean Protein by Nuzest can be found with their own flavorings, such as chocolate and vanilla.
+Both types of protein powders blend well with other veggies and fruit flavor.
+Something like Clean Lean Protein Bars by Nuzest can be found with their own flavorings, such as Almond & Vanilla or Peanut Butter & Chocolate.

 What Do I Choose: Pea Protein or Quinoa Protein?